luwi/luwi/README.md

 - 👋 Hi, I’m @luwi
 - 👀 I’m interested in Ai
-- 🌱 I’m currently learning LLM's
+- 🌱 I’m currently on LLM's
 - 💞️ I’m looking to collaborate on remote projects
 - 📫 How to reach me lubos.winkler@gmail.com